Straw Poll

 Christine, if you have news about the Ole Cafe, please post it… not here but in the Ole Cafe discussion thread.

-Julie Bixby says:
+5. Julie Bixby said:

 Griff,